JubilantMotorcycle/JubilantMotorcycle/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Tastebud

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Food enthusiasts can now share their finds with each other.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Discover delicious food near you that's been vetted by a community of food enthusiasts.

 ## Problem ##
   > Describe the problem your product solves.
+Services like Yelp are centered around the entire restaurant experience, not the food itself.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+Tastebud focuses on the food itself.
+With users submitting only the food that they actually liked.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"Now you can share not just *what* you had, but *where*, so your friends can find the same restaurant and share your tasty experience!"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Upload a photo of that delicious thing you ate and watch the Tastebud community love you for it.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"I discovered new food that I wouldn't have tried otherwise.
+Thanks, Tastebud!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+Download Tastebud today and discover the great dishes near you!